-Many years ago, people in Middle Eastern countries began making jam and jelly.
+Many years ago, people in Middle Eastern countries began making jam and relish.
 Year old centuries relishes are renowned throughout the world for their natural fruit taste and fragrance.
 Some believe that the Campaigners traveling home from hard-fought conflicts first introduced relishes in European countries.

 The utmost recipe for jam that appears in the first known cookbook: De Re Coquinaria (The Art of Cooking) which dates from the 1st century AD.
 In other words, it is simply that any fruit pulp heated with sugar or honey and cooled and stored can be a form of Relish.
 It was a way to retain food, to protect against any periods of paucity that might hit.